William James: Spiritual self

-For James, the spiritual self was who we are at our core.
-It is more concrete or permanent than the other two selves.
-The spiritual self is our subjective and most intimate self.
+For James, the spiritual self was who we are at our core; it is more concrete or permanent than the other two selves.
+It is our subjective and most intimate self.
 Aspects of a spiritual self include things like personality, core values, and conscience that do not typically change throughout an individual's lifetime.
 The spiritual self involves introspection, or looking inward to deeper spiritual, moral, or intellectual questions without the influence of objective thoughts.
-For James, achieving a high level of understanding of who we are at our core, or understanding our spiritual selves is more rewarding than satisfying the needs of the social and material selves.
+For James, achieving a high level of understanding of who we are at our core, or understanding our spiritual selves, is more rewarding than satisfying the needs of the social and material selves.

 Pure ego

-What James refers to as the "I" self.
-For James, the pure ego is what provides the thread of continuity between our past, present, and future selves.
+The pure ego is what James refers to as the "I" self, similar to what we think of as the soul, or the mind.
+It is what provides the thread of continuity between our past, present, and future selves.
 The pure ego's perception of consistent individual identity arises from a continuous stream of consciousness.

-James believed that the pure ego was similar to what we think of as the soul, or the mind.
-The pure ego was not a substance and therefore could not be examined by science.
+James argued that it is not a substance and therefore cannot be examined by science.

+Personal life

+James was engaged to Alice Howe Gibbens on May 10, 1878, and they were married on July 10.
+They had 5 children: Henry (May 18, 1879 – 1947), William (June 17, 1882 – 1961), Herman (1884, died in infancy), Margaret (March 1887 – 1950) and Alexander (December 22, 1890 – 1946).

+Of James's five children, two—Margaret and Alexander—are known to have had children.
+Descendants of Alexander are still living.

+Ancestry

+Most of William James's ancestors arrived in America from Scotland or Ireland in the 18th century.
+Many of them settled in eastern New York or New Jersey.
+His ancestors were Protestant, and heavily involved with their church.
+They were well educated and worked as farmers, merchants, and traders.

+The last ancestor to arrive in America was William James's paternal grandfather also named William James, who went to America from Ballyjamesduff, County Cavan, Ireland in 1789 when he was 18 years old.
+There is suspicion that he fled to America because his family tried to force him into the ministry.
+After traveling to America and with no money left, he found a job at a store as a clerk.
+After continuously working, he was able to own the store himself.
+As he traveled west to find more job opportunities, he was involved in various other jobs such as the salt industry and the Erie Canal project.
+After being a significant worker in the Erie Canal project and helping Albany become a major center of trade, he became the first vice-president of the Albany Savings Bank.
+William James (grandfather) went from being a poor Irish immigrant to one of the richest men in New York.
+After his death, his son Henry James inherited his fortune and lived in Europe and the United States searching for the meaning of life.